HRizwan1/2019-team-06f/reports/sprint-04/report.md

 6. Responsive Design (In-progress):

 <p> Responsive Web Design is in progress.
-The overall goal is to make the website scale and adapt to multiple form factors and screen sizes, such as when using a smartphone or tablet.  </p>
+The overall goal is to make the website scale and adapt to multiple form factors and screen sizes, such as when using a smartphone or tablet.
+We have added media queries into the css file (style.css) based on expected screen sizes.
+We have also added styling to reposition, resize and hide elements.</p>

 ![mobile](images/mobile.png "Mobile")